-Expressing the weights of atoms or molecules had been a problem for scientists in early stages.
-Since atoms are extremely small, they couldn’t be measured using regular units like kilograms or grams or even in micrograms.
+Expressing the weights of atoms or molecules was a problem for scientists in the early stages.
+Since atoms are extremely small, we cannot measure their masses using regular units like kilograms or grams or even in micrograms.
 Therefore, scientists came up with a new concept to measure these.

-The masses of atoms are extremely small, so we cannot express them in normal mass units like grams or kilograms.
-For this purpose, we are using another unit called atomic mass unit (amu) to measure the atomic mass.
-1 atomic mass unit is one twelfth of the mass of a C-12 isotope, which is 1.66 X 10−27 kg.
-When a mass of an atom is divided by one twelfth of the mass of a C-12 isotope, its relative mass is obtained.
-This value is a small number, which is easy to use in calculations and for other purposes.
-However, in the general use, when we say the relative atomic mass of an element, we mean their atomic weight (because it is calculated considering all the isotopes).
+The masses of atoms are extremely small.
+Thus, we cannot express them in normal mass units like grams or kilograms.
+Hence, we need to use another unit called atomic mass unit (amu) to measure the atomic mass.
+One atomic mass unit is one-twelfth of the mass of a C-12 isotope, which is 1.66 X 10−27 kg.
+When we divide the mass of an atom by one-twelfth of the mass of a C-12 isotope, we can get its relative mass.
+And, this value is a small number, which is easy to use in calculations and for other purposes.
+However, in general use, when we say the relative atomic mass of an element, we mean their atomic weight (because we calculate it considering all the isotopes).

-Before using carbon-12 as the standard for measuring atomic mass unit, other elements were used.
-H-1 was used first.
-Later this was changed in order to reduce the errors, and elements with higher masses were used.
+Before using carbon-12 as the standard for measuring the atomic mass unit, people used other elements.
+For instance, H-1 was used first.
+Later, they changed this in order to reduce the errors.
+After that, they used elements with higher masses.
 Next standard was oxygen-16.
-Later, with the discovery of presence of oxygen isotopes and other problems related to it, the atomic mass unit was measured in relative to carbon-12 isotope.
+Later, with the discovery of the presence of oxygen isotopes and other problems related to it, the atomic mass unit was measured relative to carbon-12 isotope.

-What is the difference between Atomic Mass and Atomic Mass Unit?
+What is the Difference Between Atomic Mass Unit and Atomic Mass?